Naomi Chiaki

 After marrying the actor Eiji Go in 1978, Chiaki continued her career intermittently until circa 1992.
-However, she has disappeared from the Japanese entertainment scene for over 16 years, after her spouse died of lung cancer.
+This included contributions to the soundtrack for Elephant Story (featuring the songs "Lullaby of the Land of the Wind" and "African Night").
+However, she disappeared from the Japanese entertainment industry after her spouse died of lung cancer.

+In 2024 on her 55th debut anniversary, all of her 425 songs have become available on streaming and for digital download.